paralax/SeldomMonster/README.md

 # SeldomMaster
 #### cybersecurity MCP tools

-a bunch of ones i use personally with Gemini CLI
+a bunch of ones i use personally with Gemini CLI but should work with any LLM that supports MCP.

 ## what's in the box?